LiquidPixel101/Bot/README.md

 ## Anticipated Features:
 The following features may or may not come out in the future.
 Stay tuned!
 * Autocorrect: An AI decides if there may be a typo in your command and automatically fixes it.
+* @bot image: Uses AI to generate an image.
+* Using AI to scan images
+* Self-Destruct: Self destructs.
+Only restricted people can do this.
 * More documentation (here)

 ## Credits: